Mini SEAD Grant

 Timeline

-The proposals will be reviewed by the institute director, associate director, and ICAT senior fellows, and then evaluated based on the following criteria:
+The proposals will be reviewed by ICAT members as well as a panel of student reviewers and then evaluated based on the following criteria: